compBiophyMete/Data-Analytics-Portfolio/Portfolio Example Project-4:Navigating Tech Trends: A Dynamic Dashboard Analysis using IBM Cognos/README.md

+**Navigating Tech Trends: A Dynamic Dashboard Analysis using IBM Cognos**

 **Situation:**

 In 2019, Stack Overflow conducted a comprehensive survey with 88,883 participants, and a subset representing 1/10th of the data was randomly chosen for analysis.